 Faithful Shepherds – Ezekiel 34

-A shepherd is a role of great responsibility.
+The role of a shepherd is one of great importance and responsibility.

-Many of us live out the duties of a shepherd in one way or another – we provide the nourishment, guidance, and protection for another living being who is unable to do this for themselves.
-This may be for a baby, child, or youth in our care.
-For others of us, it may be for a beloved pet, a parent, or someone God has placed under our umbrella of concern for the time being.
+Many of us are living out the duties of a shepherd in one way or another – we may provide the nourishment, guidance, and protection for another living being who is unable to do this for themselves.
+This could be for a baby, child, or youth in our care.
+For others of us, it may be for an aged parent, for someone God has placed under our umbrella of concern for the time being, or for a beloved pet.
 Whether we chose to be in our leadership role or not, God expects us to execute our service fully, faithfully, and with love, just as He does for each one of us.
-The Lord has promised to never abandon us or to lead us down a wrong path and is a living example of just how we are to try to care for others.
+The Lord has promised to never leave us or abandon us, or to lead us down the wrong path.
+Jesus, the Good Shepherd, is a living example of how we are to try to love and care for others.

-Serious problems arise when a shepherd begins to neglect or abuse their leadership duties and begins to focus on themselves and their own needs rather than on the needs of those whom they are responsible for.
-This type of behavior greatly displeases the Lord.
+Serious problems arise whenever a shepherd begins to neglect or abuse their leadership duties, and begins to focus only on themselves and their own needs rather than considering the needs of those they are responsible for.
+This type of selfish behavior greatly displeases the Lord.

-Negligent shepherds angered the Lord even back in the prophet Ezekiel’s time, as delivered in this message to the Babylonian exiles:
+Negligent shepherds angered the Lord back in the prophet Ezekiel’s time, as when the prophet delivered God’s message to the Babylonian exiles:

 1 Then this message came to me from the Lord: “Son of man, prophesy against the shepherds, the leaders of Israel.
 Give them this message from the Sovereign Lord: What sorrow awaits you shepherds who feed yourselves instead of your flocks.
 Shouldn’t shepherds feed their sheep?
 You drink the milk, wear the wool, and butcher the best animals, but you let your flocks starve.
 You have not taken care of the weak.
 You have not tended the sick or bound up the injured.
 You have not gone looking for those who have wandered away and are lost.
 Instead, you have ruled them with harshness and cruelty.
 So my sheep have been scattered without a shepherd, and they are easy prey for any wild animal.
 They have wandered through all the mountains and all the hills, across the face of the earth, yet no one has gone to search for them.